kelvinninja1/codenvy.github.io/pages/setup/docker-native.md

 docker restart che
 ```

 Che has started when you see `Server startup in ##### ms`.
 After starting, Che is available at `localhost:8080` or a remote IP if Che has been started remotely.
-The examples on this page assume that I am running this container on a Windows machine and I would like my workspaces to be saved in `C:\tmp`.
-Note that on Windows, volume mounts require Linux-formatted syntax, for which they are here.

 ## SELinux

-If you are on SELinux then run this instead:
+If SELinux is enabled, then run this instead:

 ```shell
 # Run the latest released version of Che